Collection and Transportation

 All of our trucks are licensed and permitted to transport scrap tires in most of New England including Maine, New Hampshire, Vermont and Massachusetts.

 Scrap Tire Recycling

-Once the truck loaded with scrap tires arrives at the site, the truck is then weighed at the scales.
+Once our truck loaded with scrap tires arrives at our tire processing facility, the truck is then weighed at the scales.
 The truck proceeds to the BDS processing facility where the tires are unloaded manually or via a walking floor trailer.
-The empty truck proceeds back to the scales where the tire weight is calculated and the weight slip is generated.
+The empty truck proceeds back to the truck scales where the tire weight is calculated and the weight slip is generated.
 Once unloaded the tires are segregated into four separate categories.

 - Tires without rims and tires small enough to be shredded whole are fed with a hydraulic excavator directly into the shredder.

-- Tires with rims are placed in a pile to have the rims removed.
+- Tires with rims are placed in a pile to have the rims removed with an excavator-mounted shear.
 The de-rimmed tires are then placed in a pile where they are fed directly into the shredder.
 Steel and aluminum rims are recycled as scrap metal.

 Once the tires are shredded the shreds are conveyed over a classifier that classifies the shreds into 6" minus and 6" & over.

-The 6" & over are recirculated back into the shredder and continue in this process until the shreds are small enough to be classified as a Type "B" chip.
-The 6" minus shreds are then conveyed into a finished Type “B” chip stockpile.
+The 6" & over are recirculated back into the shredder and continue in this process until the shreds are small enough to pass through the classifier as a Type "B" chip.
+The Type "B" chips are then conveyed into a finished Type "B" chip stockpile.